marcusbello/remix-crud/tutorial.md

-- For Update, in this app, we are only updating the `done` field of our Todo model, no need to update other information, to do this we will add another block of code to our action function in the `app/routes/todos.tsx`.
+- For Update, in this app, we are only updating the `done` field of our Todo model, no need to update other information, to do this we will add another block of code to our action function in the `app/routes/todos.tsx` that uses the HTTP `PUT` method.
 ```
 if (request.method === 'PUT') {
         const id = body.id